Camila-Ribeiro/CuriousWorld-MilestoneProject/README.md

 *  [Acknowledgements](###Acknowledgements)

 ***

-# Curious World Website Version 1.1
+## UX
 Curious World is a website designed for users with interest in find out information about hotels, restaurants and museums across different cities all over the world.

-## UX
-Curious World is a website designed for users that want to look at photos, reviews, ratings, maps, websites and phone number about hotels, restaurants and museums across different cities all over the world.
+It offers photos, reviews, ratings, maps, websites and phone numbers.
 The website is simple and structured in a way that is easy to navigate and find the information needed.
 It was designed based on database from Foursquare API.

 ### User Stories